mossblaser/place-and-route-interchange-format/README.md

 `chip_resource_exceptions` member which is an array of three-element arrays of the form `[x, y, {"resource": quantity, ...}]`.
-Here `x` and `y` give the coordinates of the chip whose resources differ and the JSON object enumerates the resources available on that chip.
-Note that *all* resource types listed in `chip_resources` must be given for each exception, even if some values remain the same.
-For example:
+Here `x` and `y` give the coordinates of the chip whose resources differ and the JSON object enumerates the differences in resources available on that chip compared with `chip_resources`.
+Note that any resource type not listed in the exception will be assumed to have the same value as defined in `chip_resources`:

     ...
     "chip_resource_exceptions": [
-        [1, 1, {"cores": 17, "sdram": 119275520},
+        [1, 1, {"cores": 17}],
-        [2, 4, {"cores": 18, "sdram": 0},
+        [2, 4, {"sdram": 0}],
     ]
     ...

-In this example, chip (1, 1) has only 17 working cores and chip (2, 4) has no working SDRAM.
-All other chips have the resources defined by `chip_resources` previously.
+In this example, chip (1, 1) has only 17 working cores (but a normal amount of ram) and chip (2, 4) has no working SDRAM (but the normal 18 cores).
+All other chips have the resources previously defined by `chip_resources`.

 #### `graph.json`